 Gallbladder polyps are growths that protrude from the lining of the inside of the gallbladder.
 Polyps can be cancerous, but they rarely are.
-About 95 percent of gallbladder polyps are benign.
+About 95% of gallbladder polyps are benign.

 The size of a gallbladder polyp can help predict whether it's cancerous (malignant) or noncancerous (benign).
-Small gallbladder polyps that are less than 1/2 inch — about 10 millimeters (mm) — in diameter are unlikely to be cancerous and generally don't require treatment.
+Small gallbladder polyps that are less than 1/2 inch ― a little more than a centimeter ― in diameter are unlikely to be cancerous and generally don't require treatment.

 However, for these polyps, your doctor may suggest follow-up examinations to look for changes that may be an indication of cancer.
 This can be done using standard abdominal ultrasound or endoscopic ultrasound.

-Gallbladder polyps larger than 1/2 inch (about 10 mm) in diameter are more likely to be cancerous or turn into cancer over time, and those larger than 3/4 inch (18 mm) in diameter may pose a significant risk of being malignant.
+Gallbladder polyps larger than 1/2 inch in diameter are more likely to be cancerous or turn into cancer over time, and those larger than 3/4 inch (almost 2 centimeters) in diameter may pose a significant risk of being malignant.
 Treatment of larger gallbladder polyps includes surgical removal of the gallbladder (cholecystectomy).
 Again, malignant polyps are extremely rare.
-Only about 5 percent of gallbladder polyps are cancerous.
+Only about 5% of gallbladder polyps are cancerous.

 Your doctor may also recommend cholecystectomy if you have a gallbladder polyp of any size accompanied with gallstones.